Best Online Master’s Degrees in: Quality Management

 Building a Career

 In the pursuit of their degree, students should develop the necessary leadership, technical, and analysis skills for careers in quality management.
 One possible career choice is that of an industrial production manager.
 These managers monitor the daily operations and resources in industrial manufacturing plants in an effort to ensure that production goals are met.
-The U.S. Bureau of Labor Statistics (BLS) reported that industrial production managers had a median yearly salary of $87,160 in May 2010.
+The U.S. Bureau of Labor Statistics (BLS) reported that industrial production managers had a median yearly salary of $87,160.
 The BLS also reported that employment for this vocation is expected to grow 9% in the next eight years.

 Quality engineering is a second field sought by MBA recipients.
 Quality engineering is a specialization of industrial engineering, and engineers’ work centers on analyzing and developing plans for increasing productivity, in addition to solving production-related problems; they also manage project technicians and engineers.
 In order to become a quality engineer, one must pass an exam that qualifies him or her as a Certified Quality Engineer (CQE).
 The BLS reports industrial engineering salaries at $76,100 per year and PayScale.com notes that specialized quality engineers can earn as much as $91,136.
 However, reported salaries must be understood as estimates because they are contingent on a series of conditions, such as experience level and educational background, and they cannot be guaranteed.
 The BLS also reports that industrial engineering employment is expected to increase by 6% in coming years.

 A third career path taken by MBA graduates is in management analysis.
 Management analysts are either employed directly by organizations, or are hired contractually as consultants.
 Their role is to observe the operations of a business, identify and analyze areas that need improvement, and then develop a plan of action to increase productivity and efficiency.
-The BLS reported that management analysts’ salaries were $78,160 annually in May 2010; it also projected a 22% increase in employment over the next eight years, making it the fastest growing occupation out of the three mentioned here.
+The BLS reported that management analysts’ salaries were $78,160 annually; it also projected a 22% increase in employment over the next eight years, making it the fastest growing occupation out of the three mentioned here.